Come funziona il blog

 (From “Rocco e i suoi fratelli”)

 A note about the dialogue in our Italian movies: The dialogue is written verbatim in the cineracconti as originally spoken in the film, not copied from subtitles.
 However, to make the story more accessible and useful to students, we do: simplify some lines, adjust non-standard grammar, and translate from dialect into standard Italian.
 Also, in order to convey the feeling of the Italian language, our English translations sometimes lean toward maintaining the Italian syntax to help students have a feel for the language or to aid them in understanding the structure.
-We put a lot of effort into writing the most effective translations that we can; you can read more details about it in Parte I of each cineracconto English translation.
+We put a lot of effort into writing the most effective translations that we can; you can read more details about our approach to each particular film in the Parte I English translation document of each cineracconto.

 Note: We do our best to provide a quality product for Italian language students.
 We have a rigorous process of editing and proofreading.
 But occasionally a mistake slips through!
 If you notice an error, will you please let us know at email@example.com?
 (And if you have a different opinion about how we translated something, we’d love to discuss that, too!)